oneeve8/kobble-data/content/markdown.md

 ***

 # Backslash escapes
-Use Backslash \ escapes to allow for literal characters which would otherwise have meaning in Markdown formatting syntax, for example, normally an asterisk before and after a word would italicise the word.
-But if you just want the asterisks to appear, you would use the backslash escape.
+Use Backslash \ escapes to allow for literal characters which would otherwise have meaning in Markdown formatting syntax.
+For example, normally an asterisk before and after a word would italicise the word.
+But if you just want the asterisks to appear, you can use the backslash escape.

 Syntax Example:
 \\*\*star\\*\*